Fuel Cost Calculator

 Formula / Method

-Metric: litres = (distance km / 100) × L/100 km; cost = litres × price per litre.
-Imperial: gallons = miles / MPG; cost = gallons × price per gallon.
-Cost per distance = total cost / distance.
+Metric: litres = (distance_km / 100) × L_per_100_km; cost = litres × price_per_litre.
+Imperial: gallons = miles / MPG; cost = gallons × price_per_gallon.
+Cost per distance = total cost ÷ distance.
+Keep distance, efficiency, and price units on the same measurement system for each scenario.

 Assumptions & Limitations